nganon-tj/nganon-tj.github.io/README.md

 https://github.com/goto-bus-stop/recanalyst is a PHP project with good documentation of the header format.

+https://github.com/aocpip/aoe2stats is a well-maintained and up-to-date collection of stats (including resource costs) for all units, buildings, technologies etc in the game, conveniently stored in JSON format.

 The two of these got me most of the way there, in terms of understanding the format.
 I found there were a few changes in 5.8 not yet (at time of this writing) incorporated into either of those.
 Namely, some extra data in the